 Monitor health for potential symptoms and take temperature if symptoms develop

+For people infected with COVID-19, isolation and precaution measures are recommended in an attempt to limit the spread of SARS-CoV-2 infection (see CDC: Isolation and Precautions for People with COVID-19).
 Isolation separates people with confirmed or suspected COVID-19 from those without COVID-19.
 Regardless of vaccination status, people with COVID-19 symptoms and/or who have a positive COVID-19 test should isolate for at least 5 full days.
 People who are in isolation should stay home and separated from others, or wear a well-fitting mask when they need to be around others in the home.
 For an additional 5 days, they should wear a mask when around others both in public and at home.
-(See also CDC: Isolation and Precautions for People with COVID-19.)

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.